HL7/fhir-saner/input/pagecontent/use_cases.md

 1. <html:span xmlns:html="http://www.w3.org/1999/xhtml" id="BED-STEP1">Measure Collector aggregates reports for
 transmission to a Public Health Agency</html:span>

-   Either periodically on some schedule configured for the hospital, or upon recieving a full set of data, the Measure Collector gathers a set of results from different systems that have communicated them, putting together a complete MeasureReport for later reporting to the Public Health Agency.
+   Either periodically on some schedule configured for the hospital, or upon receiving a full set of data, the Measure Collector gathers a set of results from different systems that have communicated them, putting together a complete MeasureReport for later reporting to the Public Health Agency.